Joseph P. Hunt Farm

-Joseph P. Hunt Farm is a historic tobacco farm complex and national historic district located near Dexter, Granville County, North Carolina.
-The farmhouse was built about 1844, and is a two-story, three bay, Greek Revival style dwelling.
+The Joseph P. Hunt Farm is an historic tobacco farm complex and national historic district located near Dexter, Granville County, North Carolina.
+Built about 1844 by Joseph Penn Hunt and Martha Michum Crews Hunt, the farmhouse is a two-story, three-bay, Greek Revival style dwelling.
 It has a two-story rear ell dated to the 1870s and a full-width front porch added in the 1920s.
 Also on the property are the contributing small frame outbuilding, potato house, corn crib, two tobacco barns, smokehouse, large horse barn, packhouse, and combination icehouse/carriage house.
-Also on the property is the site of Breedlove Mill.
+Representative of rural life during the brightleaf era, the farm was also the site of Breedlove Mill.

+Upon Hunt's death, the farm passed to his daughter Susan Caroline Hunt Breedlove and her husband John Henry Breedlove.
+Son Laurie Garner Breedlove and daughter-in-law Rebecca Mason Rice Breedlove were the next owners, followed by their daughters Evelyn Caroline Breedlove and Mildred Laurie Breedlove.
+The farm remained in the family until 1970.

-It was listed on the National Register of Historic Places in 1988.
+The site, now known as Goose River Farm, was listed on the National Register of Historic Places in 1988.